Configure NGINX

 Intrexx will now generate the configuration file.
 The data entered in the edit fields will be written in the configuration file.
 The generated file is stored in the specified directory.

-3. Create a symbolic link to the configuration file
+3. Create symlink to the configuration file

 Create a symbolic link from sites-enabled to the sites-available file.
 Use the full paths when doing this.